If the shoe fits, wear it

 Many expressions, for example, 'toe the line', 'get off your high horse' etc., were first used literally and their metaphorical meaning came later.
 'If the shoe fits' is a rarity in that it has gone the other way - having been used for centuries in a figurative sense, its most common usage now is in shoe shop advertising slogans.

 Since writing the above piece I've had many reminders from US readers about the shaggy dog story concerning the mythical Foo bird, the droppings of which were supposed to be lucky and shouldn't be washed off.
-There are as many variants of this old joke as there are tellers of it; the only common element being the punch line "If the Foo shits, wear it".
+There are as many variants of this old joke as there are tellers of it; the only common element being the Spooneristic punch line - which I'll leave to your imagination.